 When MT data or signalling arrives for a UE in RRC_INACTIVE state, the other NFs communicate with the AMF for delivery of MT data or signalling.
 The AMF calculates the UE reachability based on the eDRX cycle value for RRC_INACTIVE state provided by NG-RAN and triggers NG-RAN paging via an N2 message if the UE is considered reachable as specified in clause 4.8.2.2b of TS 23.502 [3], otherwise the AMF informs other NFs applying high latency communication functions as specified in clause 5.31.8 based on eDRX cycle for RRC_INACTIVE (e.g. an Estimated Maximum Wait Time is calculated based on eDRX cycle value for RRC_INACTIVE).

-When the UE enters RRC_CONNECTED state if the NG-RAN had sent the indication for the CN to handle mobile terminated (MT) communication, NG-RAN informs the AMF that the UE is now in RRC_CONNECTED state as specified in clause 4.8.2.2 of TS 23.502 [3].
+When the UE enters RRC_CONNECTED state or when an RRC procedure while in RRC_INACTIVE state is initiated (e.g. mobile originated small data transmission procedure as defined in TS 38.300 [27]), if the NG-RAN had sent the indication for the CN to handle mobile terminated (MT) communication, NG-RAN proceeds as specified in clause 4.8.2.2 of TS 23.502 [3], which implicitly indicates to the AMF that the UE is now reachable for downlink data and/or signalling.
 The AMF then informs other NFs that the UE is now reachable using the high latency communication functions as specified in clause 5.31.8 and MT data and signalling can be delivered to the UE.